Supporto iBreviary

 O treacherous tongue?

-The warrior’s arrow sharpened *
+The warrior’s arrows sharpened *

 and coals, red-hot, blazing.